Lathrop Dog Bite Lawyer

-Dog bites can result in punctures, lacerations, and crush injuries, along with other dangerous outcomes.
+Dog bites can result in punctures, lacerations, crush injuries, and other dangerous outcomes.
 This is due to the 450 pounds of pressure exerted for each square inch when dogs bite.
-When multiple bites are involved, the person can suffer rapid blood loss and pass away.
+The person can suffer rapid blood loss and pass away when multiple bites are involved.
 Even in less severe dog bites, the person can face infection or disease from bacteria within the dog's mouth.
 This can include:

 - Capnocytophaga: From the first day to two weeks after an injury, this infection can cause blistering, swelling, and redness at the wound site.
-Approximately one-third of people who have been infected with Capnocytophaga die while others may suffer complications such as heart attack, gangrene, or kidney failure.
+Approximately one-third of people infected with Capnocytophaga die, while others may suffer complications such as heart attack, gangrene, or kidney failure.

 - Pasteurella: This type of bacteria can attack the skin and cause cellulitis.
-This sometimes can happen within 24 hours of being injured through a scratch or bite.
+This can sometimes happen within 24 hours of scratch or bite injury.
 Symptoms may include chills, enlarged lymph glands, and fever.
-Cellulitis can be developed in some cases and cause pneumonia, meningitis, arthritis, and other severe complications.
+Cellulitis can sometimes develop and cause pneumonia, meningitis, arthritis, and other severe complications.
 This can lead to extended hospital stays followed by high medical expenses.

-- Rabies: This disease can be contracted if a person was bitten by an unvaccinated dog who is infected.
+- Rabies: This disease can be contracted if a person is bitten by an unvaccinated dog who is infected.
 This disease is dangerous as it can make it difficult to swallow.
-It can also cause high fever and convulsions which often leads to death.
+It can also cause high fever and convulsions, often leading to death.

 - Methicillin-Resistant Staphylococcus Aureus (MRSA): A staph infection typically ranges from a sore throat to swollen tissues and a rash.
 It can also affect the bloodstream, lungs, and heart valves.
-It can present itself as a boil or an abscess, causing swelling, redness, and pain at the site.
-This can also lead to severe health complications such as cellulitis and toxic shock syndrome.
+It can present as a boil or an abscess, causing swelling, redness, and pain at the site.
+This can also lead to severe health complications like cellulitis and toxic shock syndrome.

 - Tetanus: Vaccination typically protects most people from tetanus.
-However, those who contract it may experience stiffness within the abdomen, jaw, and neck as well as difficulty swallowing and body spasms.
+However, those who contract it may experience stiffness within the abdomen, jaw, and neck, difficulty swallowing, and body spasms.
 This disease has no cure.

 You can reduce your chances of a dog bite by exercising the following tips: